We can sync service calls (Tickets) from CW Manage to eAutomate. Both chargeable and non-chargeable tickets will sync over.

 The notes from the time entries from the ticket in Connectwise that are marked as the resolution will show on the remarks tab of the call in eAutomate.
 If no time entries are marked as Resolution, the notes from the last time entry will be imported.

-The sync will add a note of the type set in variable 7 for each labor entry, indicating the technician, the time they were on site and the total hours and billing rate from the ticket in ConnectWise:
+The sync will add a note of the type set in variable 7 for each labor entry, indicating the technician, the time they were on site, the total hours and the billing rate from the ticket in ConnectWise:

 * * *